Last Updated July 11, 2020

 That’s what we’re all here for – finding out how to get a second passport in the most efficient way possible.

-Luckily, St. Kitts and Nevis has a solid CBI program in place and a highly efficient processing system as well.
+Luckily, St. Kitts and Nevis citizenship by investment is solid in place and a highly efficient processing system as well.
 They have done this for over 35 years, after all.

 The ‘Platinum Standard’ program was established back in 1984 when the sugar industry collapsed and the country found itself in dire need of money.

-Fast-forward to today, the St. Kitts and Nevis’ program is one of the most trusted and successful ones out there.
+Fast-forward to today, the St. Kitts and Nevis citizenship by investment is one of the most trusted and successful ones out there.

 The process is relatively quick, taking just three to four months, and it results in the new passport holder gaining access to over 150 countries in the world, including all of the EU, UK, Ireland, and Russia.